markstos/transpo-equity/README.md

    department, whether they were funded or not.
  * [Walk Score](https://www.walkscore.com/) (not public but a free tier of use is available)

+The Council Sidewalk reports from 2017 and 2018 reports were requested from the Bloomington City Clerk on August 29th, 2020.
+Vector City GIS maps above were required from the Bloomingotn GIS Department on August 29th, 2020.

 ## Tools